-Zola India as a brand allows rural & folk artisans to express themselves through wearable art and is a voice that narrates their stories to the world, thereby allowing them to realize sustained economic empowerment by conducting regular design Intervention and Innovation workshops and introducing new materials, processes and techniques in jewellery design.
+Zola India as a brand allows rural & folk artisans to express themselves through wearable art.
+It is a voice that narrates their stories to the world, enabling them to realize sustained economic empowerment.
+This is done by conducting regular design Intervention and Innovation workshops and introducing new materials, processes and techniques in traditional rural crafts.

 Zola India has worked with Dhokra and Pattachitra from Orissa, Toda embroidery from Tamilnadu, Wall Mural art and Aranmula mirror from Kerala, Leather puppetry and Lac Turnery from Andhra Pradesh, Bidri from Karnataka and Bead embroidery from Gujarat.
 We have worked with over 300 artisans from these states and have conducted over 20 Design intervention workshops across rural India.